Our staff is here to serve you as well as others in the community. Visit our Contact

-Brenda is our ministerial intern and will be with us until May 2015.
+Brenda serves as our "Minister of Grief Support/Spiritual Growth at First UMC Bella Vista.
 She is still officially a student at Perkins School of Theology on SMU campus in Dallas, Texas and is doing her practicum in ministry with us.
 She will graduate in May 2015 and then will begin the path to ordination in the United Methodist Church.
 While she is with us, she will be integrated into the ministerial team at FUMC, as she learns the full range of how to be in ministry; she will also initiate a grief ministry within the church.

 Prior to being called into ministry in 2008, Brenda was an administrator for the Division of Agriculture at the University of Arkansas for 18 years.
 She still lives in Fayetteville with her husband Bob, a research scientist and professor at the UofA.
 Brenda and Bob have 3 grown children, two sons and a daughter, and two delightful grandsons.
 Brenda loves to gather with family, travel, hike, read, and enjoys college football.

 Director of Music Ministries